Carnegies Shadowing Scheme

 Timetable:

-- Voting for the Shadowers’ Choice Awards opens in May and closes in June.
+• Voting for the Shadowers’ Choice Awards opens in early May and closes in early June.

-- The winners of the Shadowers’ Choice Awards will be announced alongside the winners of the Carnegie Medals for Writing and Illustration on 19th June 2025.
+• The winners of the Shadowers’ Choice Awards will be announced alongside the winners of the Carnegie Medals for Writing and Illustration in late June 2027.

 About CILIP: CILIP is the UK’s library and information association.
 They work to develop and improve library and information services and to support and advocate for information professionals and librarians.